 - If you have placenta praevia you need to avoid sex (as this pushes against the cervix) and remain near the hospital (e.g. don’t travel far).

-- Birth delivery method will be by c-section, in order to prevent extreme bleeding from the placenta as the cervix dilates, with heavy blood loss being dangerous for mum and potentially the baby if severe enough.
+- Birth delivery method will almost always be by c-section, in order to prevent extreme bleeding from the placenta as the cervix dilates; heavy blood loss is dangerous for mum and potentially also the baby, if severe enough.

 3. Placenta accreta

 A condition suffered by Kim Kardashian, this is when the placenta attaches too deeply and firmly to the uterus wall, meaning it won’t separate properly once the baby has been born and causes excessive bleeding.
 Surgery is often required to remove the placenta, and if bleeding can’t be stopped then the uterus has to be removed entirely.